rainydio/wallet23/README.md

 It is completely possible to start signature collection with cancellation request.
 This may happen if it was sent immediately after request it is supposed to cancel, but was included in block earlier.

 It is possible to submit two different requests to send message out.
-This may happen under extreme conditions when attacker controls of one of the keys.
-Rightful owner should be able to create alternative request that cannot be blocked by attacker.
+This may happen under extreme conditions when attacker controls one of the keys.
+Rightful owner should be able to create alternative request that cannot be blocked.

 ### Changing the keys

-Contract's handles a single internal operation to change one key at a time.
+Contract handles a single internal operation to change one key at a time.
 The source address has to be contract itself.
 So in order to change key otherwise ordinary request to send message to contract itself needs to pass confirmation checks.

 ## Technicalities